monp4r/lazarus/README.md

 ## Acknowledgments

-Gratitude to the University of Valladolid for championing this project, fostering creativity, and encouraging the development of a Twitter-like experience.
+I want to express my sincere gratitude to the professors at the University of Valladolid who provided their support and knowledge during my education.
+Their dedication and teachings were instrumental in the development of this project, which embodies the spirit of a Twitter-like experience.

 Explore, enhance, and contribute to the Lazarus PHP MVC Twitter-Like Web Application!